Public Hearings & Notices

 If there are no current listings, please revisit this page.

-At its March 27, 2025 meeting, the Board of Directors of the Metropolitan Transit Authority of Harris County, Texas (METRO) approved the FY2024 Urbanized Area Formula, the FY2024 State of Good Repair and the FY2024 Bus and Bus Facilities Program of Projects.
-These are the final Program of Projects and are funded with grant support from the United States Department of Transportation Section 5307, Section 5337 and Section 5339.
+At its January 22, 2026, meeting, the Board of Directors of the Metropolitan Transit Authority of Harris County, Texas (METRO) approved the FY2025 Urbanized Area Formula, the FY2025 State of Good Repair, and the FY2025 Bus and Bus Operating Facilities Programs of Projects.
+These Programs of Projects will become the final Program of Projects and are funded with grant support from the United States Department of Transportation under Sections 5307, 5337, and 5339.

-All projects listed will be supported by local match requirements, including transportation development credits, which is 80/20 federal/local match for capital projects and 50/50 federal/local match for operating projects.
+All projects listed will be supported by local match requirements, including transportation development credits, which is an 80/20 federal/local match for capital projects and a 50/50 federal/local match for operating projects.

-The approved FY2024 Urbanized Area Formula project list for METRO is shown in the table below:
+The approved FY2025 Urbanized Area Formula project list for METRO is shown in the table below:

 ProjectAmount